peeringdb/docs/docs/howto/api_keys.md

-# HOWTO: Getting Started with API Keys
+## HOWTO: Getting Started with API Keys

 PeeringDB, as the name suggests, was set up to facilitate peering between networks and peering coordinators.
 In recent years, the vision of PeeringDB has developed to keep up with the speed and diverse manner in which the Internet is growing.
 The database is no longer just for peering and peering related information.
 It now includes all types of interconnection data for networks, clouds, services, and enterprise, as well as interconnection facilities that are developing at the edge of the Internet.
 We believe in, and rely on the community to grow and improve the PeeringDB database.

 The volunteers who run the database are passionate about security, privacy, integrity, and validation of the data in the database.
 Even though PeeringDB is a freely available and public tool, users strictly adhere to the acceptable use policy, which prevents the database from being used for commercial purposes and discourages unsolicited communications.
 This is largely policed by the community and has been very effective since PeeringDB was launched.

+## API
-# What is our API?
+### What is our API?

 An Application Programming Interface (API) is a way for computer software to communicate with other computers software.
 Our API allows PeeringDB users to query and update PeeringDB programmatically.
 That means they can automate work instead of using the website.

-# What Are API Keys?
+### What Are API Keys?

 An API key is a secret token for identifying and authenticating a user.
 That user can be an individual or an organization.
 That’s why we support both user and organizational API keys.